JihongZ/jihongz.github.io/_posts/2017-11-08-SEM-Homework.markdown

 ---

 ## 0. Introduction
-This is my homework in CFA class.
+This is one of my homework in SEM class, 2017 Fall.
 I think this is very good for learning lavaan.
+I elaborated each steps including descriptive statistics, model specification and interpretation.

-CFA on Attitude Towards Inclusive Education Survey (N = 507)
+### CFA on Attitude Towards Inclusive Education Survey (N = 507)
 ------------------------------------------------------------

 The affective dimension of attitudes subscale includes 6 items on a six-point likert scale (1 = Strongly Agree, 6 = Strongly Disagree), measuring teachers' feelings and emotions associated with inclusive education: